Azure/reddog-containerapps/README.md

 | Virtual Customer | None | Service to Service | n/a |

 *A tenth service, Bootstrapper, will also be executed.
 However, this service is run once to perform EF Core Migration and is subsequently scaled to 0 after completing the necessary scaffolding.

-## Getting Started

-This repo contains the scripts and configurations to deploy the Red Dog Demo along with the backing Azure Resources.
-Simply clone the repo and execute the `run.sh` deployment script.
-Further details will be added soon.

 ## Contributing